brikis98/yevgeniy-brikman-homepage/_posts/2023-04-01-monetizing-innovation.md

     - "What do you think would be a prohibitively expensive price?"
     - "Would you buy this product at $XYZ?"

 2. **Purchase probability questions.** You show a product concept, explain its benefits, attach a price to it, and ask customers to rate it from 1-5, where 1 is "I'd never buy this product" and 5 is "I'd definitely buy this product."
 If you get a 3 or less, you lower the price, and repeat.
-Repeat a few times until you start to get 4s or 5s, which tells you you're in the right range, or if that never happens, it tells you there is something wrong with the product offering in general.
+Repeat a few times until you start to get 4s or 5s, which tells you that you're in the right range, or if that never happens, it tells you there is something wrong with the product offering in general.
 Note: a 5 typically represents a ~50% probability the person would actually buy it; a 4 represents a 10-20% probability.

 3. **Most-least questions.** Start with a list of features (e.g., 10 features).
 Pick a subset of those features (e.g., 6 of the 10 features), and ask customers to pick the feature they value most and the one they value least.
-Then show a different subset and ask the question again.
+Then show a different subset and ask again.
 Repeat this process 5-7 times, until all combinations are exhausted.
 This helps you identify the most valuable features (the "leaders") and the least valuable ones (the "killers").
 This method takes advantage of the fact that people are better at comparative ranking than absolute valuation, and that they are better at identifying extremes (best/worst) than at figuring out the stuff in the middle.

 4. **Build-your-own questions.** This method should only be done after you have a rough sense of WTP from other methods, such as the 3 methods above.
 The idea is to give your customers a list of features and ask them to assemble their "ideal product" from this list; the catch is that each time they pick a feature, the price goes up.
 You then see how many and which features customers add before they stop.